GavinRobson/Team3Jamboree/Readme.md

 Jacqueline Luis-Valle
 Kevin Anderson

+You will need node.js to run this code.
+After you have node.js installed, follow the directions below.

-To run the code do the following in terminal: npm i [to install npm if you already installed node.js] npm run dev [to start the game]
+To run the code do the following in terminal: npx prisma generate [Sets up the database stuff] npm i [to install npm if you already installed node.js] npm run dev [to start the game]
 [Then you should follow whatever link it gives you, usually localhost:3000, to play the game in browser.]